Polish journalist kidnapped in Syria: activists

 Syrian opposition activist Manhal Barish was beaten in the raid on the office, which activists said was conducted by a group of armed Islamists.

-Moderate and hardline Islamist opposition groups have clashed repeatedly during the more than two-year conflict that the United Nations says has cost nearly 100,000 lives.
+Saraqeb is a rebel-held town.
+Moderate and hardline Islamist opposition groups have clashed during the two-year conflict that the United Nations says has cost nearly 100,000 lives.

 The militants also stole computers and money from the office, the activists said, adding that they believed some of the attackers were foreigners.